 Little Venice Mykonos

 One of the windmills, the Bonis one, has been turned into a museum exhibiting the cultural changes in Mykonos history.
-Bonis Windmill, only opens in the afternoon from July to September, usually at 4 pm – and that not always.
-You have to climb up the hill from the old port to visit it.
+Bonis only opens in the afternoon from July to September, usually at 4 p.m. – and that is not always.

 Mykonos Beaches: Swim in Agios Ioannis & Ornos